ahicks92/collision_tutorial/README.md

 - Local variables are the fastest kind of variable.
 - Attribute lookups are faster than attribute lookups and computing with the attribute.
 - Allocation is heavily optimized.
 You can make lists and throw them out all day long, and Python will mostly be fine with this.
 There are other problems with lists, but continually asking the OS for memory isn't one of them.
 - Python won't inline or anything like that unless it's Cython.
 Cython won't inline a lot.
-Pypy will be very good at inling, but running Pypy verywhere isn't practical.
+Pypy will be very good at inlining, but running Pypy everywhere isn't practical.

 Anyway, with this out of the way, let's get started.